Reducing Delays in Neurosurgery:

 Across healthcare systems, operating time is one of the most valuable (and limited) resources a hospital manages.
 Nowhere is this more acute than in neurosurgery, where complex procedures and a heavy reliance on specialized equipment mean that even small delays escalate quickly, disrupting schedules, frustrating staff, and driving up costs.

-Salford Royal, part of the Northern Care Alliance NHS Foundation Trust, is a large university teaching hospital in Northwest England and home to one of the UK’s largest and most advanced neurosurgery departments.
-With 23 consultant (attending) neurosurgeons and sub-specialty expertise across vascular, spinal, skull base, pituitary, oncology, and functional neurosurgery, the department serves as a key tertiary referral center for the North West and beyond.
-To support this high-complexity environment, Salford Royal launched a major initiative with Incision to improve surgical team efficiency and reduce operating room (or operating theatre) delays.
+Salford Royal, part of the Northern Care Alliance NHS Foundation Trust, is a large university teaching hospital in Northwest England and home to one of the UK’s biggest and most advanced neurosurgery departments.
+With 23 consultant (attending) neurosurgeons and sub-specialty expertise across vascular, spinal, skull base, pituitary, oncological, and functional neurosurgery, the department serves as a key tertiary referral center for the North West and beyond.
+To support this high-complexity, performance-critical environment, Salford Royal launched a major initiative with Incision to improve their neurosurgical team efficiency and reduce operating room (or operating theatre) delays.

-The collaboration focused on practical, team-led improvements to daily preparation and workflows, using Incision Assist to organize and share detailed surgical workflows and surgeon preferences across teams.
-Rather than taking a top-down approach, the partnership centered on identifying actionable insights in day-to-day case preparation—driving incremental improvements that influence how neurosurgical lists run, while supporting teams to build on their existing structures and workflows.
+The initiative focused on identifying and driving practical improvements in daily neurosurgical case preparation, using Incision Assist to organize and share detailed surgical workflows and surgeon preferences across teams.
+Rather than a top-down approach, it centered on enabling incremental, team-driven improvements that influence how neurosurgical lists run, while supporting teams to build on the processes and workflows they already use.
 Here, we describe some of the early results of the collaboration and trial.

 “As one of the biggest and most specialized neurosurgical centers in the UK, reducing delays is a major priority for us.
 With over 20 consultant neurosurgeons—each with their own specific way of working—every case adds a layer of complexity for the team.
 How we prepare for each procedure is key to both successful outcomes and day-to-day efficiency, and that’s exactly what we recognized in Incision and the Assist platform.”